DateJanuary 25, 2014

 I recently presented an Education Component in our monthly group meeting on Time Management, and we challenged our Peer to Peer group members to base their actions on a clear vision and set of goals for the year.
-This would allow their teams to be working on the right things, in the right order, to get there results you really want.
+This would allow their teams to be working on the right things, in the right order, to get the results you really want.
 Once you know where you are going, and have the plans to get there, THEN you can optimize your time and be more productive.
 Strategic Plans allow you to accomplish this.

 Strategic plans answer the questions of “where will we play and how do we win.”
 They are a great tool to help you create budgets to anticipate cash flow, set hiring and employee development plans, capital and technology requirements, marketing and much more.
 This plan needs to be in writing so everyone can align their efforts around a focused target, and make decisions based on a bigger picture.
-However, they also need to allow for the fast changes of the market and geo political activities that may require you adjust along the way.
+However, they also need to allow for the fast changes of the market and geopolitical activities that may require you to adjust along the way.

 * Just for clarity of the process, Vision and Mission create Goals, Goals will lead to setting Objectives, which are the foundation of your Strategic Plan.
 This plan will have tasks and projects, who will be responsible to get these done, and when they are due.
 Together, this keeps your team focused and moving in the right direction.